formatools/forma/README.md

 - And much more...

-⚠️ We are using `target` term to express application components(e.g. modules or projects, depending in the context) across documentation and code, there is couple of reasons for that. `Module` term often confused with Dagger modules which makes communication harder, `project` from the other hand used only in Gradle context but not in other build systems like Buck and Bazel.
+⚠️ We are using `target` term to express application components(e.g. modules or projects, depending in the context) across documentation and code, there is a couple of reasons for that. `Module` term often confused with Dagger modules which makes communication harder, `project` from the other hand used only in Gradle context but not in other build systems like Buck and Bazel.

 ⚠️ This is early *alpha* release - please do try this at home🏠

-Easiest way to start is here >> ‼️ https://github.com/stepango/FormaShowcase ‼️

 [Presentation Link](https://www.beautiful.ai/player/-MLn7RnBBWeh7vePDoDq)

-Configuration made easy (Gradle 6.8+):
+Configuration made easy:

 ``` gradle
 // root build.gradle.kts